Product added to cart

 Mounting the VLR is easy with the supplied high-temperature double-sided tape.
 Just peel and stick them to a clean metal surface.
 Always keep your resistor away from existing wiring or plastic parts, as they could be damaged with sustained resistor use.

-Once the resistors have been installed test them by turning on the turn signals.
-Hazards will not hyper flash so be sure to test each side individually.
+Once the resistors have been installed, test them by turning on the turn signals.
+Hazards will not hyperflash, so be sure to test each side individually.

-CAUTION - LOAD RESISTORS CAN GET HOT
+CAUTION - LOAD RESISTORS MAY GET HOT

 Even though the VLR resistors operate much cooler than standard gold resistors, they can still get hot, especially if the turn signals are left on for an extended time.
 Always mount the resistors to a metal surface away from other wires or plastic parts.